DanielFDA/project-sei-4/README.md

 The error handling for this page was automatically done by Django, all we did was display the errors that Django would throw in case of invalid credentials.

-This is how it ended up looking after all the styling done by my partner:
+This is how it ended up looking after all the styling done by my partner.

 <p align="center" width="100%">
     <img width="93%" src="client/src/assets/login-page.png">